 Changes in the size of vessels or other specific vessel or gear characteristics, are a possible indicator of effort creep.
 There are three potential sources of vessel characteristic data which may cover different components of the tropical purse seine fishery: the WCPFC Record of Fishing Vessels; the FFA Vessel Register; and the PNA VDS Register.
 Additional information with respect to vessel and gear/technological characteristics as well as access to, and use of, different information technologies are available from observer collected data.
-It should be noted that the observer data are incomplete for 2023, and the data coverage is affected by COVID-19, most notably in 2021 and 2022.
+It should be noted that the observer data are incomplete for 2024, and the data coverage is affected by COVID-19, most notably in 2021 and 2022.

-These metrics show recent trends in mean values between +2 to +9% for length, gross registered tonnes and horse power and longer term trends ranging from no change to a 1% increase, per annum (Table 1; Figure 9).
-Well capacity in 2021-22 was 10% less that 2019-20, but this may have been due to low observer coverage due to COVID-19.
+Vessel metrics (LOA, GRT, HP, Well size) show recent changes between +1 to +11% from 2020-21 to 2022-23.
+Longer-term trends from 2007 range from no change to a 1% increase, per annum (Table 1; Figure 10).
 Although physical characteristics are important, the physical and power characteristics of the purse seine fleet in the WCPO appear very stable since the VDS implementation.
-Other variables are likely influencing the modern fishery now more so than the physical characteristics, these may include; new electronics, communication systems, FAD-mounted echo-sounders, land-based analysts, access to high resolution oceanographic/sea surface temperature data etc..
+Other variables are likely influencing the modern fishery now more so than the physical characteristics, these may include; new electronics (e.g. more powerfull sonars, bird radars etc.), communication systems, FAD-mounted echo-sounders, land-based analysts, access to high resolution oceanographic/sea surface temperature data etc..
+Furthermore, a key factor in constraining growth in purse seine vessel size is the increased cost of vessel days for larger vessels under the VDS charging scheme.
 Greater understanding (i.e., through discussion with vessel skippers and fishing company staff) and reporting of how technological advances and information streams are being incorporated into fishing operations and decision making is important to be better understand how these aspects influence both economic efficiency and catch rates.
 A recent industry survey (Wichman and Vidal, 2021) suggested that FAD-mounted echosounder buoys were perceived as the most important technology for improving FAD catch rates.
-For unassociated sets, on the other hand, helicopter use is important, and we can assume drone use will become more important, along with use of remote oceanographic sensing tools/data.
+For unassociated sets, on the other hand, helicopter was suggested as important, and we can assume drone use will become more important, along with use of remote oceanographic sensing tools/data.
 The survey responses suggested an overall increased reliance on information technology in the contemporary fishery, as opposed to the more physical technologies they relied on for efficiency gains a decade or two prior.
 Clearly the importance of technology use in fishing is increasing and it is the combinations of individual technologies that likely leads to the greatest gains in efficiency.
-We will require not only more data on technology use by individual vessels in the WCPO purse seine fishery but a more sophisticated analytical approach to quantify how integrated technology use influences catch rates and may contribute to effort creep (Eigaard et al., 2014; Eigaard, 2009).
+We require not only more data on technology use by individual vessels in the WCPO purse seine fishery but a more sophisticated analytical/modeling approach to quantify how integrated technology use influences catch rates and may contribute to effort creep and how the economics of the VDS daily fees and limits constrains investment in technological advancements (Eigaard et al., 2014; Eigaard, 2009).

-Figure 9: Boxplots illustrating the distribution of vessel size characteristics of purse seine vessels registered annually on the FFA Vessel Register in terms of length overall (m; top); gross registered tonnage (GRT); engine horsepower; and well capacity (mt; bottom).
+Figure 10: Boxplots illustrating the distribution of vessel size characteristics of purse seine vessels registered annually on the FFA Vessel Register in terms of length overall (m; top); gross registered tonnage (GRT); engine horsepower; and well capacity (mt; bottom).
 The well capacity data were obtained from observer collected data.